 While giving crime prevention and security awareness talks to groups of small business people, I’ve often heard two complaints about security.
 One, they can’t afford better security, and two, both their employees and customers complain about intrusive security measures.

 So what can a small business person do to “sell” security?
 As small business people, you generally don’t have a staff security officer and you probably don’t have a public relations person.
 Yet, I believe you have to not only install security measures to protect your business, your employees and your customers, you also have to sell security.

 Business people should use selling and public relations techniques to increase security awareness for employees and customers.

 There are a good number of government resources you can use as selling aids.
 You can obtain government posters, flyers, articles and alerts (free of charge) and place them on your windows, bulletin boards, web pages and in-house publications.
 You can also print security messages along with your company logo on posters, coffee mugs, tote-bags and T-shirts.

 Public speakers from the local police, FBI and other federal government agencies are available (again, free of charge) to speak to your business watch or business association.
-There are also a good variety of public speakers (like yours truly) who will speak to groups for a small fee.
+There are also a good variety of public speakers who will speak to groups for a small fee.

 Although I advocate the need for increased security awareness, I should add that it is equally important to stress that your employees not treat customers like potential terrorists and criminals.

 Your employees and customers surely don’t like to have to wait to be buzzed in to your business — especially in foul weather — but if you take the time and effort to sell the reasons for this and whatever security measures you have in place, they may understand and accept the necessary inconvenience.

 Your profit for selling security may be not be listed on the bottom line, but can you put a price on the security and safety of your family members, employees and customers?